ph03n1x9000/MapHandler-B3-Plugin/README.txt

  NOTE:
  - Activating fisrstcycle by force will not result in a reset.
    The game will remain in first cycle until a reset cycle command is issued.
+   Of course the same goes for other cycles as well.

  - Admin cycle can only be activated by admin.

- - If the cycle is manually changed by an admin, it must be reset for the plugin to automatically change cycle based on player amount
+ - Again...If the cycle is manually changed by an admin, it must be reset for the plugin to automatically change cycle based on player amount